-The Mars Apparition of 2015-2017
+The Mars Apparition of 2021-2023

-by Martin J Powell
+by Martin J. Powell

+The star map applies to observers in the Northern hemisphere (i.e. North is up); for the Southern hemisphere view, click here (203 KB).
 The faintest stars shown on the map have an apparent magnitude of about +4.8.
-Printer-friendly versions of this chart are available for Northern (95 KB) and Southern hemisphere (96 KB) views.
-Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.
-Click here (156 KB) to see a 'clean' star map of the area (i.e. without planet path); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here (78 KB).
-Night sky photographs of the Southern zodiac constellations can be seen below.
+Printer-friendly versions of this chart are available for Northern (92 KB) and Southern hemisphere (94 KB) views.
+Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins from the First Point of Aries) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.
+Click here (160 KB) to see a 'clean' star map of the area (i.e. without planet paths); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here (79 KB).
+Photographs of this region of the night sky can be seen below.

 2 0 2 1

 ^ Back to Top of Page